afni/afni_doc/background_install/install_instructs/steps_macOS_12_Intel.rst

 What to do?
 -----------

-These setup instructions are for **macOS 12 greater with Intel CPUs** (not :ref:`Apple Silicon <install_steps_mac12_Silicon>`).
+These setup instructions are for **macOS 12 or greater with Intel CPUs** (not :ref:`Apple Silicon <install_steps_mac12_Silicon>`).